 This is the day where students staying currently residing on campus for Spring and staying for Summer will move into their assigned Summer semester room.

-SPRING-SUMMER RESIDENTS MUST BE AVAILABLE (ON-CAMPUS) TO COMPLETE THEIR TRANSITION ON THE DAY DETERMINED FOR YOUR BUILDING/COMMUNITY.
-To start your transition process see your Community Office!
+IF APPLICABLE, SPRING-SUMMER RESIDENTS MUST BE AVAILABLE (ON-CAMPUS) TO COMPLETE THEIR TRANSITION ON THE DAY DETERMINED FOR YOUR BUILDING/COMMUNITY.

 This is the day where students staying currently residing on campus for Summer and staying for Fall will move into their assigned Fall semester room.

 When is Summer - Fall Transition Day?

-SUMMER-FALL RESIDENTS MUST BE AVAILABLE (ON-CAMPUS) TO COMPLETE THEIR TRANSITION ON THE DAY DETERMINED FOR YOUR BUILDING/COMMUNITY.
-To start your transition process see your Community Office!
+IF APPLICABLE, SUMMER-FALL RESIDENTS MUST BE AVAILABLE (ON-CAMPUS) TO COMPLETE THEIR TRANSITION ON THE DAY DETERMINED FOR YOUR BUILDING/COMMUNITY.

 1. Are microwaves provided?
 What size should I bring?A microwave is provided only in Delta 6.
 In all other halls, you may choose to personalize your space with your own choice of microwave.
 Currently there are no limitations of size or wattage of the microwave you choose to bring.
 Roommates: it may be helpful to discuss microwave plans prior to arrival.

 2. Can I bring a refrigerator of my own?
 What size?Refrigerators are provided in all rooms/suites/apartments (varying sizes).
 Students are allowed to bring additional refrigerators.
 The size depends on where you plan to store the unit.
 If you plan to store the fridge under your bed, it will need to be under 30" in height (that's the maximum amount of space achieved if the bed is positioned at its tallest height without a loft).

 3. Can I stay in my room/apartment during semester breaks and holidays?Yes!
-The residence halls never close for residents who have an active residence hall contract.
+The residence halls never close for residents who have an active housing contract.
 You will only need to check-out of your space at the end of your contract term.

 Please Note: Please see Transition Day under FAQ for more information on breaks between semesters.